-Fourth Question: Which hotel is the best suited for my needs?
+Question 4: Which hotel is the best suited for my needs?

 There is a limited number of hotels available in Niseko.
 The two biggest names are certainly the Hilton Niseko and The Green Leaf, both of which are located in Niseko Village.
 For Hirafu, the hub to everything like restaurants, bars, ski schools and shops, three Japanese hotels available: the Niseko Park Hotel, the Hirafutei and the Hotel Niseko Alpen.
 On an interesting note, the Hirafutei and the Hotel Niseko Alpen both feature onsite onsens.
 Though Niseko Park Hotel does not have an onsen, it features a big bath filled with warm mineral water which is said to be good for your skin.

-Fifth Question: I am a backpacker – where should I stay?
+Question 5: I am a backpacker – where should I stay?

 As an international ski destination, Niseko also has a few budget hostels available.
 The options that you can consider include Hirafu Backpackers, Full Note and Owashi Lodge.
 They are all located in Hirafu village and feature easy access to the ski lifts or the village shuttle buses.

-Sixth Question: When should I start booking my accommodation?
+Question 6: When should I start booking my accommodation?

 In general, winter reservations begin on 1st April for the following season.
 It is never too early to book accommodation in Niseko for a ski trip, especially if you plan on coming during the peak season.
 Many popular properties are booked out over peak dates well in advance.
 By booking early, chances are good that you can also benefit from generous early bird discounts ranging from to 10% to 20% off!